Growing succulents is a hobby that is growing in popularity. Succulents are easy to grow and look beautiful when given proper care.

 You can use a balanced liquid fertilizer diluted to half-strength during this time.

-Be careful not to give it too much fertilizer, as this can damage the cactus.
+Be careful not to give it too much fertilizer, which can damage plants.

-Do not feed your cactus in the wintertime, as it will be dormant, and any nutrients you apply to it may cause the plant harm.
+Do not feed your plants in the wintertime, as they will be dormant, and any nutrients you apply to them may cause harm to the plant’s roots.

 Potting and Repotting

-The Monkey Tail Cactus does not require much attention when it comes to potting and repotting.
+The Monkey Tail Cactus does not require much attention regarding potting and repotting.
 They need to be placed in a pot of the right size and the optimal potting mix.

 When potted, the plant can grow quite large and should be kept in a pot that can accommodate the growth.

-A minimum of 10 inches (25 cm) in width is needed, but if you place this cactus in a hanging basket, it will have room to grow much larger.
+A minimum of 10 inches (25 cm) in width is needed, but if you place this plant in a hanging basket, it will have room to grow much larger.

-When potting, make sure to cover the roots with a generous amount of potting soil, filling the top half of the pot.
-Be careful not to press down on the cactus; this will damage it.
+Cover the roots with a generous amount of potting soil when potting, filling the top half of the pot.
+Be careful not to press down on the plant; this will damage it.

-Before you repot your cactus, make sure to remove any dead or dying roots first because this will help prevent root rot.
+Before you repot your cacti, remove any dead or dying roots first because this will help prevent root rot.

-The best time to repot your cactus is in spring or early summer when its growth cycle begins again.
+The best time to repot your cacti is in spring or early summer when its growth cycle begins again.

-It is best to replant after the cactus flowers, but this will depend on where you live; you’ll need to make sure your Monkey Tail Cactus has enough time to recover after replanting.
+It is best to replant after the cactus flowers, but this will depend on where you live; you’ll need to ensure your plant has enough time to recover after replanting.

 If you don’t want it to grow too large, put them in small pots.
 After a few years of growth, repot your plant into a larger pot than the previous one.